S-fury966/PennyWise/README.md

 Multi-source financial reconciliation: matching transaction records across an internal order ledger, a payment gateway settlement report, and a bank statement to verify money moved correctly.

-Built for the AI Finance Controller hackathon track.

 ## Project Structure